 First and foremost, you should ensure you comply with the GDPR overall, including that you:

 Read more in our GDPR compliance checklist for SaaS, tech and other online businesses.
 Note that this is written for small businesses.
-(And it will be helpful even if you’re not a tech business.)
+(And it will be helpful even if you’re not a tech business - or a business at all.)

 You need to determine yourself what risk you’re willing to accept and if you should stop using or change providers.